-Data Element Size (Bits) Value (Binary) Comment Operational mode 16 MIRO operational mode Science data type 8 00000001 CTS data = 1 Mirror location 8 1=sky, 2=hot, 3=cold CTS multiplier value 16 N All CTS data values should be multiplied by 2^N, when a user defined CTS mask is in effect this will be zero.
+Data Element Size (Bits) Value (Binary) Comment Operational mode 16 MIRO operational mode Science data type 8 0000001 CTS data = 1 Mirror location 8 1=sky, 2=hot, 3=cold CTS multiplier value 16 N All CTS data values should be multiplied by 2 N , when a user defined CTS mask is in effect this will be zero.
 Data set number 16 1 up counter Specifies CTS data set number Packet number 8 Specifies packet number within CTS data set Calibration indicator 4 0=Calibration, 1=nominal CTS data LO frequency setting 4 0=LO frequency 0, 1= LO frequency 1 Note: This setting only applies to calibration data as indicated by the calibration indicator.
-CTS data 3360 indicator.
+CTS data 3360 Smoothing Value.
+Note: Last CTS packet contains PLL alarm data for the CTS scan.
+One byte of PLL alarm data will be present for each 5-second CTS scan that is contained in the CTS data set.
+The 4 most significant bits

-Note: When the asteroid mode bit in the 'operational mode' data element is set the following CTS science data packet decoding rules apply: The 'calibration indicator' will always be zero even though some of the asteroid data is calibration data and some is not.
+Note: When the asteroid mode bit in the "operational mode" data element is set the following CTS science data packet decoding rules apply: The "calibration indicator" will always be zero even though some of the asteroid data is calibration data and some is not.
 All asteroid data sets are the same and consist of 4096 32-bit samples packed into 39 TM packets of 420 bytes each, and 1 packet of 4 bytes plus 1 byte of PLL data.
-The 'LO frequency setting' will indicate which LO frequency the data was captured at.
+The "LO frequency setting" will indicate which LO frequency the data was captured at.